centarro/commerce-docs/docs/v1/commerce-kickstart-2/demo-store-features.md

 **Trigger Rules**

 <p>The rules listed here are responsible for creating "Messages of a certain type" that will get sent.
-You can go here to disable a certain message type, or add an additional event or even setup a new message type.</p>
+You can go here to disable a certain message type, or add an additional event or even set up a new message type.</p>

 <ul class="screenshot_breadcrumbs">
     <li class="first">Site Settings</li>